defencedigital/moduk-service-manual/src/secure-by-design/get-the-basics-right.md

 ## [Involve the right people](/secure-by-design/involve-the-right-people) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- security skills in your team
+- check the security skills in your team
-- appoint a Senior Responsible Officer
+- appoint an owner
 - agree who does what

 ## [Agree your approach](/secure-by-design/agree-your-approach) {.govuk-heading-m .govuk-!-margin-bottom-1}

-- create a cyber risk management strategy
+- create a strategy
 - set your risk appetite
 - share your strategy